More Dragon Age 4 concept art shows off stylish assassins the Antivan Crows

 Shared with Dailey's post is the concept art up above.
 The full version includes a symbol for the assassin group the Antivan Crows, in case there was any doubt which fancy murderers are on display here.
 I sure do hope I get to see that absolutely outlandish crow mask on a character in game.

-The Dragon Age series has always involved big world-changing disputes bewteen factions, though the Crows have typically been on the sidelines a bit, showing up mostly via Dragon: Age Origins party member Zevran who can leave the organisation to join the protagonist.
+The Dragon Age series has always involved big world-changing disputes bewteen factions, though the Crows have typically been on the sidelines a bit, showing up mostly via Dragon Age: Origins party member Zevran who can leave the organisation to join the protagonist.

 BioWare have been calling up the Crows a decent bit recently in their tiny teasers for the next Dragon Age game.
 You can spot another sabre-wielding Crow in the reel of concept art that BioWare showed off during last summer's Behind The Scenes video up above.
 They were also the subject of one of the short stories published on Dragon Age Day last year.